albar965/albar965.github.io/littlenavmap-faq.md

 #### How to fix issues {#fix-issues}

-You can try the following if you see issues like crashes, freezes or other issues.
+You can try the following if you experience problems like crashes, freezes, a corrupted window layout or other issues.

-If nothing helps, report an issue either in the [**Support Forum at _Avsim_**](https://www.avsim.com/forum/780-little-navmap-little-navconnect-little-logbook-support-forum) or send me an email through [**Contact and Support**](contact.html).
+##### Corrupted window layout or missing map window

+Try `Window` -> [Reset Window layout to default](https://www.littlenavmap.org/manuals/littlenavmap/release/2.6/en/MENUS.html#reset-window-layout) or load a previously saved window layout file (see [Saving and Loading Layouts](https://www.littlenavmap.org/manuals/littlenavmap/release/2.6/en/LAYOUT.html#saving-and-loading-layouts)).

+If this does not help, try the suggestions below.

 ##### Quick and simple Solution

 Go to the *Little Navmap* main menu `Tools` and select [Reset all Settings and restart](https://www.littlenavmap.org/manuals/littlenavmap/release/2.6/en/MENUS.html#reset-all-settings-and-restart). *Little Navmap* will show a question dialog and then restart after deleting all settings.

-If this does not help, you can restore the settings file backup.
+If this does not help, you can restore the settings file backup which was mentioned in the dialog.

-##### More complicated but more thorough option.
+##### More complicated but thorough option

 Quit *Little Navmap* and rename the main settings folder `ABarthel` which contains all simulator databases and is stored in the following places: